 9.66.
-The emergency plan shall be approved by the regulatory body as appropriate and shall be tested in an exercise before radioactive material is introduced into the facility.
+The emergency plan shall be subject to approval of the regulatory body, as appropriate, and shall be tested in an exercise before radioactive material is introduced into the facility.
 There shall thereafter be exercises of the emergency plan at suitable intervals, some of which shall be observed by the regulatory body.
 Some of these exercises shall be integrated with local, regional and national response organizations, as appropriate, and shall involve the participation of as many as possible of the organizations concerned.
 The plans shall be subject to review and to updating in the light of the experience gained.